How the incoming events are assigned to the Event Processing Scheduled Jobs:

 Out of the box, we have a feature that monitors the health of some of the Event Management functionalities.
 If this feature is enabled, you will find alerts created when it detects a potential issue.
 The two alerts we are interested in for this topic are "Event Processing Job " and "Delay in event processing ".

 You can check the em_alert table for alerts create with the following information.
-If found, given that you are experiencing delays in event management processing, kindly open a case with ServiecNow support:
+If found, given that you are experiencing delays in event management processing, follow the workaround steps above, if the problem still happens, kindly open a case with ServiecNow support:

 Event Management > Settings > Properties > Enable Event Management self-health monitoring